-Wondering how much time off work for back pain?
-In this article, we answer your question by addressing the factors that influence the duration of work stoppage for back pain, medical recommendations as well as the consequences of prolonged work stoppage.
+Wondering how much time off work should you take for back pain?
+In this article, we answer your question by discussing the factors that influence the length of time off work for back pain, medical recommendations, and the consequences of prolonged time off work.

 I - How much time off work for different cases of back pain?